Beaphar Mite Blocker Combi 500 ml

 Fur mite

 The Cheyletiella is the 'fur mite'.
-This mite species causes little or no itching.
-In general, this mite is not very contagious to humans, but it could possibly cause mild skin inflammation in humans.
-You can recognize an infection in your rabbit, guinea pig or other rodent by the following symptoms:
+This type of mite causes little or no itching.
+In general, this mite is not very contagious to humans, it could possibly cause a mild skin infection in humans.
+You can recognize an infection in your rabbit, guinea pig or other rodent you have the following symptoms:

 - Flakes in the coat/dandruff